Lightning-Universe/lightning-flash/docs/source/reference/template.rst

 In this section, we briefly describe the data, and then ``literalinclude`` our finetuning example.

-Now we'll train on Fisher's classic iris data.
+Now we'll train on Fisher's classic Iris data.
 It contains 150 records with four features (sepal length, sepal width, petal length, and petal width) in three classes (species of Iris: setosa, virginica and versicolor).

 Now all we need is to train our task!